MattPinder/MastersProject/README.md

 exon_check.py and HomoDel_or_Hetero.py have been copied to the Bamboozle directory for later incorporation

 ## To do

 Work on abstract for VR application, make it more exciting

+# 6 April 2018

+## Kordia and Parvi

+* Parvi q5 same as q7; one more round to see if it reverts to q6?
+* Kordia still changing; go up to 10 and then decide on a version?

+* Parvi has stabilised between two variants; align, find the variant and determine which one makes the most sense, most likely the one that doesn't represent a frameshift
+  * Then re-annotation that one